ANNOUNCING YOUR ELOPEMENT

 Siblings may be initially informed by your parents if that is your wish and/or you are far from home.
 You may also share the news yourself over the telephone or in person following the guidelines above.

-Many people have friendships that are as close as family ties, with as much urgency and there may be may be informed of your elopement based on the same guidelines as non-immediate relatives.
+Many people have friendships that are as close as family ties and they may be informed of your elopement based on the same guidelines as non-immediate relatives (below).

 For more info on elopement announcements, read our interview with Laura Hooper Calligraphy.